Chemical Engineering

 The graduate program allows the student to specialize in an area of interest while also broadening the graduate’s intellectual abilities and enhancing career opportunities in research, teaching, management, and general engineering practice.
 More reasons to choose this degree include:

-• New Ph.D. graduate students are placed with a research faculty member in general after their first semester of courses.
+• New Ph.D. graduate students are typically placed with a research faculty member after their first semester of courses.

 • $4.9M in new research awards in CY23